herrbischoff/awesome-macos-command-line/contributing.md

 Please ensure your pull request adheres to the following guidelines:

+- Your GitHub profile contains a non-default profile picture and at least some information about you.
+Experience shows pull requests from accounts missing those characteristics are likely to reflect their owner's attention to detail.
 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make an individual pull request for each suggestion.
 - Titles need to be [capitalized](http://grammar.yourdictionary.com/capitalization/rules-for-capitalization-in-titles.html) properly.
 Don't be lazy.
 For help with this, see [Online Capitalize Tool](https://headlinecapitalization.com).
 Use *Chicago Manual of Style* rules.